I am running for re-election as Mayor of South Miami. With your vote, this will be my fifth and final term in office.

 In my time as Mayor of our lovely city, we have improved city services, strengthened neighborhood protections, beautified our parks, and made the City financially stable while bringing the property tax rate to an all-time low.
 I have worked hard to make South Miami government calm, responsive, and respectable, and make South Miami a place where people want to live, walk, ride a bike, and do business.

 Under my tenure, our South Miami Police Department received Florida Accreditation for the first time.
-The crime rate in South Miami fell to the lowest on record with FDLE.
+The crime rate in South Miami fell to the lowest on record with FDLE (see graphic).
 Our police were among the first to adopt body-cams and our officers now receive training ranging from customer service to school protection to dealing with the mentally ill.

 We saved the City from bankruptcy by bringing down City's future pension liabilities and yearly pension costs while improving the quality of pensions for City employees at the same time, bringing them into line with the high standards of the Florida Retirement System (FRS).
 We brought experienced management to City government and ended the revolving door of City Managers.